AztecProtocol/aztec-packages/docs/docs/dev_docs/contracts/events.md

 ### Encrypted Events
 Encrypted events can only be emitted by private functions and are encrypted using a public key of a recipient.
-For this reason it is necessary to register a recipient in the AztecRPC server before encrypting the events for them.
+For this reason it is necessary to register a recipient in the Aztec RPC Server before encrypting the events for them.
 Recipients can be registered using the Aztec CLI or Aztec.js:

 import Tabs from '@theme/Tabs';